 Watch Diane in action with videos featuring Twilight of the Stones, Deirdre of the Sorrows, and The Old Apple Tree

 VIDEO CLIPS OF PERFORMANCES FOR ADULTS:

-From Tales of the Supernatural Performance: Twilight of the Stones a true ghost story about the Standing Stones of Avebury, England; Three Apples Storytelling Festival, Harvard, MA
+Twilight of the Stones: a true ghost story about the Standing Stones of Avebury, England; Three Apples Storytelling Festival, Harvard, MA

 VIDEO FROM FAMILY PERFORMANCES:

 CATCH DIANE ON HERE WOMEN TELL RADIO!
-Diane was featured on “Here Women Tell” Radio.
-The conversation with host Kris Hillenburg covers life choices, how Diane came to storytelling, her work with nature mythology, plus a sharing of some of Diane’s original story “The Salmon of Wisdom.”
-Listen or Download the Archive
+Diane was featured on “Here Women Tell” radio.
+The conversation with host Kris Hillenburg covers life choices, how Diane came to storytelling, her work with nature mythology, plus a sharing of some of Diane’s original true story “The Salmon of Wisdom.”
+Here Women Tell: Diane’s archive is Number 17

 “THE ART OF STORYTELLING” PODCAST!
-Diane was recently featured on Brother Wolf’s acclaimed Art of Storytelling Series, discussing Place -based Nature Storytelling.
+Diane’s featured segment on Brother Wolf’s acclaimed Art of Storytelling Series, focuses on place-based nature storytelling.
 Diane Edgecomb on the Art of Storytelling